prpr19xx/MikrotikPlus/README.md

 It works well under Windows, Linux and possibly Mac.
 It does not use any dependencies at all.
-This supports only versions 6.43 and up of RouterOS.

 ## Usage And Examples